joakim-brannstrom/dextool/plugin/mutate/README.md

 # Dextool Mutate

-Dextool's plugin for mutation testing of C/C++ projects.
+Dextool Mutate is a mutation testing tool for C/C++.
 It can help you design new tests and evaluate the quality of existing tests by measuring their ability to detect artificially injected faults.

 Join the community at [discord](https://discord.gg/Gc27DyQ5yx).